A Blog About Cars ... And Everything Else That Catches My Eye

 Remembering Aunt Ceil: My godmother and favorite aunt died 57 years ago today at the young age of 38.
 She suffered many health problems in her lifetime and endured a lot of pain especially in her final battle with breast cancer but always had a smile and a kind word for me.
 And others.
 She was a generous woman and my best presents - toys, books, etc. - came from Ceil.

 She worked for a fur broker.
 The firm handled shipments from all over the world.
 Most were mailed by trappers and were sent by parcel post.
 Like many kids in my day, I collected stamps.
 My aunt provided me with many exotic issues from far-away lands.
 My friends were sure envious.

 The fur business had a big warehouse and the storage carts and pallet jacks became my personal playground on many Saturday mornings while my aunt finished up paperwork.
-There was also a Rube-Goldberg letter and envelope stuffer in the office which one could load and watch the paper zip through and get folded.
-And - sometimes - get spectacularly mangled and destroyed.
+There was also a big Rube-Goldberg machine - a letter-folder and envelope stuffer - in the office which one could load and watch the paper zip through and get folded.
+And - sometimes - get spectacularly mangled and destroyed by the belts and pulleys.
 I was fascinated by it.